Dawood234/DTDDFT/README.md

-# DTDDFT Bond Length Alternation (BLA) Scan Analysis
+# DTDDFT

-This repository contains scripts for running dressed time-dependent density functional theory (DTDDFT) calculations with bond length alternation scanning using NWChem.
+This repository contains a rudimentary workflow for running dressed time-dependent density functional theory (DTDDFT) calculations with bond length alternation scanning using NWChem.

-## Overview

-The workflow performs systematic BLA scans on molecular systems and analyzes the results using various DTDDFT/DTDA algorithms.
-It includes automated data extraction, matrix processing, and comparative analysis with reference data.
+This workflow performs systematic BLA scans on molecular systems and analyzes the results using various DTDDFT/DTDA algorithms.

 ## Prerequisites